vukics/cppqed/doc/structure.rst

 The ``structure`` namespace comprises modules for describing quantum systems.
 Among them the most important is :class:`~structure::QuantumSystem`, which is an abstract interface every system has to provide to be usable with :ref:`quantum trajectories <quantumtrajectory>` like :class:`~quantumtrajectory::MCWF_Trajectory` or :class:`~quantumtrajectory::Master`.
 This is why all the :ref:`elementary <generalElements>` and :ref:`composite systems <composites>` are more or less directly derived from :class:`~structure::QuantumSystem`.

+Much of the design here depends on the requirements of a step of the Monte-Carlo wave function method, as described in Sec. :ref:`MCWF_Trajectory`, so the reader is asked to have a look at there, too.

 Most of the classes in this namespace belong to a single hierarchy, sketched in the diagram below (the broken lines signifying that the inheritance is not direct, due to some classes in between, which can be considered implementation details):

 .. image:: figures/structure.png